kmaxii/Pathfinding-Tests/README.md

 ## Acknowledgements

 This repository is part of my bachelor thesis at Högskolan i Skövde.
-Special thanks to my advisor, Andreas Jonasson, for their guidance and support.
+Special thanks to our advisor, Andreas Jonasson, for their guidance and support.

 For more details, you can read the full thesis [here](https://www.diva-portal.org/smash/record.jsf?dswid=-5593&pid=diva2%3A1850457&c=1&searchType=SIMPLE&language=en&query=Opportunities+for+improvement+in+Dijkstra%27s+pathfinding+algorithm&af=%5B%5D&aq=%5B%5D&aq2=%5B%5D&aqe=%5B%5D&noOfRows=50&sortOrder=author_sort_asc&sortOrder2=title_sort_asc&onlyFullText=false&sf=all).